Yuki Kobayashi (footballer, born 1992): Club career

-In August 2016 Kobayashi joined Eredivisie side SC Heerenveen from Júbilo Iwata in the J1 League.
+In August 2016, Kobayashi joined Eredivisie side SC Heerenveen from Júbilo Iwata in the J1 League.
 After his contract was not renewed at SC Heerenveen, he moved on a free transfer to Waasland-Beveren in September 2019.

-In September 2020, Waaslan-Beveren announced that he would transfer to Qatari club Al-Khor.
+In September 2020, Waasland-Beveren announced that he would transfer to Qatari club Al-Khor.

 In July 2021, Kobayashi joined Seoul E-Land FC of K League 2.
 He left the club at the end of the season through a mutual consent.

 In February 2022, he joined Gangwon FC of K League 1.

+In December 2022, Kobayashi returned to Japan and signed to J1 club, Hokkaido Consadole Sapporo from 2023 season.

+On 1 February 2025, Kobayashi was announce official transfer to JFL relegated club, Iwate Grulla Morioka for 2025 season.

 International career

 Kobayashi made his first appearance for the Japan national football team in a friendly 1–2 loss to Bosnia and Herzegovina.